Alan Krueger, noted economist who served Obama, has died

-Princeton University says Professor Alan Krueger, a groundbreaking economist who served as a top adviser in two Democratic administrations, has died.
+Alan Krueger, a groundbreaking Princeton University economist who served as a top adviser in two Democratic administrations and was an authority on the labor market, has died, according to a statement from the university.

 Princeton did not disclose the cause of death.

-Krueger, 58, was an expert on the labor market and in particular on the impact of a minimum wage.
-His research concluded that a higher minimum wage did not generally slow hiring as many conservative critics have argued.
+Krueger, 58, devoted much of his research to the job market and, in particular, to the impact of a minimum wage.
+His work concluded that a higher minimum wage did not generally slow hiring as many conservative critics have argued.

 After serving as a Labor Department economist under President Bill Clinton, Krueger worked for President Barack Obama as a top Treasury official and then as chairman of the Council of Economic Advisers from 2011 to 2013.